Equal Opportunities (Pupils) Policy

 • improving the delivery to disabled pupils of information which is readily accessible to pupils who are not disabled.

-5.1 The Act explicitly states that the content of the School’s curriculum is excluded from discrimination law.
+5. Curriculum and Teaching 5.1 The Act explicitly states that the content of Impact A&C’s curriculum is excluded from discrimination law.

 5.2 However, the delivery of the curriculum is explicitly included.
-As such, the School will ensure that the way in which its teaching covers issues, thoughts and ideas of all kinds does not subject individual pupils to discrimination in relation to the protected characteristics listed above.
+As such, Impact A&C will ensure that the way in which its teaching covers issues, thoughts and ideas of all kinds does not subject individual pupils to discrimination in relation to the protected characteristics listed above.
 Staff are expected to be sensitive about equal opportunities in their teaching and guard against the transmission, through the content and delivery of the curriculum, of attitudes which stereotype people or label individual pupils as inferior or limited.

 This includes through the planning of lessons, teaching methods, classroom resources, behaviour management, etc., and through the ‘hidden lessons’ implicit in other activities about their value as a person, their human rights, the options available to them and their expectations for adult life.